qgis/QGIS-Documentation/docs/user_manual/expressions/expression.rst

    You will find in the :guilabel:`Help` widget general information for setting the @qgsfunction decorator.
 #.
-Press the |start| :guilabel:`Save and Load Functions` button.
+Press the |start| :guilabel:`Load or update functions` button.
    The function you wrote is added to the functions tree in the :guilabel:`Expression` tab, by default under the ``Custom`` group.
 #.
 Enjoy your new function.
 #.
 If the function requires improvements, enable the :guilabel:`Function Editor` tab,
-   do the changes and press again the |start| :guilabel:`Save and Load Functions` button to make them available in the file, hence in any expression tab.
+   do the changes and press again the |start| :guilabel:`Load or update functions` button to make them available in the file, hence in any expression tab.

 To delete a custom function: